DoctorPok42/Monitor/worker/README.md

 ## Cron job

-If by any way, you delete the cron job, you can recreate it by executing the following command in your terminal:
+If you accidentally delete the cron job, you can recreate it by executing the following command in your terminal:

 ```bash
 sudo crontab -e